Interplay of spin and charge order in the electron-doped cuprates

 \textit{Fluctuation analysis} --- Due to this fragility of PS for electron-doping, we are particularly interested in other types of emerging charge inhomogeneities in the associated commensurate AFM domain and apply the fluctuation formalism for a more in-depth analysis.
 Hence, we track divergences of the momentum-dependent static charge susceptibility, i.e., $1/\chi_c(\bs q= \qco,\omega=0)=0$ that implicate a second order phase transition as function of the electron-doping $x$ and interaction ratio $V/U$.
 We define the leading instability by the divergence of $\chi_c$ that occurs at the lowest interaction value $U=U_c$ and classify the type of emerging long-range CO by the respective ordering vector $\qco$.
 The resulting phase diagram is shown in \autoref{fig:PD} and features four distinct types of CO.

 Small interaction ratios $V/U$ and dopings $x$ promote PS in full consistency with the previously discussed MF picture [i.e., $\qco=(0,0)$].
 At intermediate dopings, the ordering vector evolves to small but finite values [$\qco=(\epsilon,0), \, \epsilon/2\pi \lesssim 0.125$] within a second order transition, whereby the precise value of $\epsilon$ depends on $V$.
 This type of order, labeled $\mathrm{PS}_{\boldsymbol Q}$, has been discussed in Refs. \cite{Seufert_2021,Riegler2022,Klettthesis} and interpreted as emerging domain walls, driven by the same physical mechanism as PS.
 Large ratios $V/U$ induce $\qco=(\pi,\pi)$, implicating a checkerboard charge density modulation on top of the AFM spin order.
-This apparent spin-charge coupling gives rise to an accompanying divergence of $\chi_s^l$ at the $\Gamma$-point, i.e., the onset of ferrimagnetism (FIM) with two different anti-parallel sublattice magnetizations, which is also supported by a previous slave-boson MF study \cite{deeg1993slave}.
-Notably, FIM and AFM ordering tendencies compete at intermediate ratios $V/U\approx 0.1$, resulting in an overall enhanced critical interaction scale $U_c$ as further elaborated in the SM \cite{SM}.
+This apparent spin-charge coupling gives rise to an accompanying divergence of $\chi_s^l$ at the $\Gamma$-point, i.e., the onset of ferrimagnetism (FIM) with two different anti-parallel sublattice magnetizations.
+The emergence of such checkerboard CO and SO is further supported by previous slave-boson MF studies of the extended Hubbard model \cite{deeg1993slave,philoxene2022spin}.
+Notably, we find FIM and AFM ordering tendencies to compete at intermediate ratios $V/U\approx 0.1$, which results in an overall enhanced critical interaction scale $U_c$ as further elaborated in the SM \cite{SM}.